 On the outside, Michael-113 displayed no emotions while walking back to his room.
-But while he didn’t display any outward emotions or give away his thoughts, on the inside he was a torrent of emotions.
+But while he displayed no outward emotions, on the inside he was a torrent of emotions.

 Damn it!
 Another wet-op!
 I’m so damned tired of going after Innies… I should be fighting the Covenant… That’s where I’m needed…

-He briefly considered contacting Doctor Halsey to try and get the mission orders changed, but he knew that she wouldn’t override or question ONI mission orders.
+Michael briefly considered contacting Doctor Halsey to get the mission orders changed, but he recognized she wouldn’t override or question ONI mission orders.

-He let out an inner sigh at the reality of his situation that he would follow and carry out all his orders as he had been instructed to.
+The depressing reality sank in was he would follow and carry out all his orders as instructed.
 He was too good of a soldier to disobey his orders.
-The Innies were causing some major headaches for the UNSC, but it bothered him that the Innies didn’t seem to realize that they were just as much a target for the Covenant as everyone else was?
+He understood the Innies were causing major headaches for the UNSC.
+It bothered him that the Innies didn’t seem to realize that they were just as much a target for the Covenant as everyone else was.

-I guess we’re the only race in this universe that cannot only fight an alien race bent on our destruction, but also fight amongst ourselves at the same time, he thought with a sigh.
+A sigh escaped, I guess we’re the only race in this universe that can fight ourselves and an alien race trying to exterminate us at the same time...

-Upon entering his room, he didn’t hesitate as he sat down in front of his terminal and brought up his mission package information along with all information regarding New Constantinople and the latest intel regarding the battle and disposition of forces — both UNSC and Covenant.
-He spent the next several hours reviewing all the data, memorizing all the details and info he thought he would need to survive and complete his missions.
+Upon entering his room, he moved straight to his computer terminal bringing up his mission package.
+Information rolled across the screen outlining the situation on New Constantinople including the latest intel reports from the battle and disposition of forces — both UNSC and Covenant.
+He spent the next several hours reviewing all the data, memorizing all the details and info he thought he would need to complete his missions.

 Michael woke up with a start, covered in a cold sweat.
-As he ran a hand down his face, he took deep breaths to relax and calm down.
-It seemed that after every mission the nightmares were coming with more frequency and becoming worse.
-He knew that being a highly valuable resource, they were constantly monitoring him.
+He took deep breaths to relax and calm down as he ran a hand down his face.
+After every mission the nightmares were coming with more frequency and becoming worse.
+He realized being a valuable resource, they constantly monitored him.

-He knew that he wasn’t the only Spartan that was suffering from problems sleeping and nightmares, it was how each of them was dealing with it that set them apart.
-He knew that John was on the extreme side — it was now very rare that the Master Chief took off his battle armor let alone his helmet when not in combat.
-Michael knew that the others tried dealing with their problems by burying their feelings and focusing on becoming better weapons by training harder.
-He didn’t want to cut himself off like the others…
+From talking to his brother and sister Spartans, he deduced he wasn’t the only one having problems sleeping and suffering nightmares.
+What concerned him was how each of them was dealing with it.
+John was on the extreme side... it was now rare for the Master Chief to take off his battle armor let alone his helmet when not in combat.
+Michael knew the others were trying to deal with their problems by burying their feelings, focusing on their training to become better.
+He knew what he was and what his purpose was, but he didn’t want to cut himself off like the others…

 I’m still human… No matter what happens… I’m still human, he kept thinking to himself, trying to relax his body and clear his mind of the disturbing images.

-Finally relaxing enough to lie back down, he closed his eyes and though it took some time, he was able to drift off to a slightly less disturbed, but still a restless sleep.
+Finally relaxing enough to lie back down, he closed his eyes.
+Though it took time, he drifted off to a less disturbed, but still a restless sleep.
 Thoughts of — Who are you?
 What are you? — still echoed in his mind.

 Despite the troubled sleep, Michael was up early and doing his daily workout in the base’s training facility.
-He found himself pushing himself extra hard this morning on the weight benches.
-He was currently bench pressing weights in the 1000lb range.
+He pushed himself extra hard this morning on the weight benches.
+He was bench-pressing weights in the 1000lb range.

 Focus on the weight… Just focus on lifting… Nothing else matters, he thought, concentrating on his breathing and trying to push all other thoughts from his mind.

-Sitting up quickly, Michael turned towards the voice.
-He found himself looking at a woman who appeared to be in her late-30′s to early-40′s.
-Out of habit, he quickly noted details about her body and how she projected herself.
-The woman was about 5′ 4” in height and with a slight/slim build with short brown hair.
-She projected an air of knowledge and intelligence by the way she held herself and seemed to be studying him.
+Sitting up, Michael turned towards the voice.
+He studied the woman who appeared to be in her late-30′s to early-40′s.
+Out of habit, he noted details about her body and how she projected herself.
+The woman was about 5′ 4” in height with a slight/slim build and short brown hair.
+She projected an air of knowledge and intelligence as he noted she was studying him.

-Must be a doctor… She has that look, he thought, studying her a little more closely.
-Michael had been around doctors most of his early years that he found he could easily pick them out of a crowd.
+Must be a doctor… She has that look, he thought.
+Michael had been around doctors most of his early years he found he could easily pick them out of a crowd.

 “Yes… I’m Michael… What can I do for you?”

-“I’m Doctor Sara Reeves… I was wondering if you have a few minutes to talk.”
+“I’m Doctor Sarah Reeves… I was wondering if you have a few minutes to talk.”

 “Okay Doc… I can spare a few minutes, but then I have to go finish prepping for my mission.
 I’m shipping out soon.”

-Michael arched an eyebrow in surprise as he saw Doctor Reeves actually smile at his response.
+Michael arched an eyebrow in surprise as he saw Doctor Reeves smile at his response.

 Reeves didn’t waste her opportunity as she quickly started off the conversation, “So Michael… How are you feeling these days?”